 [ERROR] DotNetNuke.Services.Exceptions.Exceptions - DotNetNuke.Services.Exceptions.SearchException: Unable to create Lucene writer (lock file is in use).
 Please recycle AppPool in IIS to release lock. ---> System.IO.IOException: The process cannot access the file 'C:\DNN\App_Data\Search\write.lock' because it is being used by another process.

 --- End of inner exception stack trace ---

 at DotNetNuke.Services.Search.Internals.InternalSearchControllerImpl.DeleteSearchDocumentInternal(SearchDocument searchDocument, Boolean autoCommit)

 at Evoq.StructuredContent.Visualizer.Components.VisualizerSearchManager.DeleteSearchDocuments(Int32 portalId, Relationship relationship)

 at System.Web.Http.Controllers.ReflectedHttpActionDescriptor.ExecuteAsync(HttpControllerContext controllerContext, IDictionary`2 arguments, CancellationToken cancellationToken)

-There currently is a bug where the Liquid Content update function is called whenever an update is done on the Content Library, and it uses the Lucene Search to delete search documents.
-When a web head which does not have the rights over the write.lock file attempts to call notify(), the file lock error is thrown, and the content is not updated on the site.
-It is updated on the MicroServices, but content on pages remain unchanged.
+There currently is a bug where the Liquid Content update function is called whenever an update is performed on the Content Library, and it uses the Lucene Search to delete search documents.
+The file lock error occurs when a webhead does not have the rights over the write.lock file and attempts to call notify().
+The result is that the content is not updated on the site; it is updated on the MicroServices, but the content on pages remains unchanged.